asross/cs205-project/README.md

   without, for various proposals and numbers of iterations
 - splitting nodes between rejection sampling and MCMC performs better than simply allocating all nodes to one or the other
-- there is an ideal ratio / teleportation probability `\epsilon` for a given distribution `s` that determines how we should allocate our nodes
+- there is an ideal ratio / teleportation probability `ɛ` for a given distribution `s` that determines how we should allocate our nodes

 ## Implementation